 The deployment, scaling, and administration of containers may all be automated using the open-source Kubernetes framework in software development.
 Automatic load balancing, scalability, and self-healing capabilities are some of its robust management features.
 The management of containers using Kubernetes will be covered step-by-step in this article.

 Installing Kubernetes is the first step in managing containers with it.
-On various platforms, including on-premises, in the public cloud, and in the private cloud, Kubernetes can be installed.
+It can be installed on various platforms, including on-premises, in the public cloud, and in the private cloud.
 The installation procedure varies based on the forum, although each platform’s specific installation instructions are provided on the Kubernetes website.

 The next step is to construct a Kubernetes cluster after Kubernetes has been installed.
 A group of computers or nodes running containerized apps together forms a Kubernetes set.
 In the master-slave architecture used by Kubernetes, the controller node oversees the collection while the agent nodes execute the applications.

-You must specify the cluster configuration, which includes the number of nodes, their roles, and their resources, to construct a Kubernetes cluster.
+To construct a Kubernetes cluster, you must specify the cluster configuration, which includes the number of nodes, their roles, and their resources.
 A configuration file or graphical user interface can be used for this.

 With the Kubernetes cluster up and running, the next step is to deploy applications.
 Kubernetes uses a declarative approach to application deployment, which means that you define the desired state of the application, and Kubernetes takes care of the rest.